BadyalAvi/modaegis-threat-engine/README.md

 ---

-*Engineered for scale.
-Built for the frontlines of community moderation.*
+Engineered for scale.
+Built for the frontlines of community moderation.

 ```

-### Why this is a game-changer:
-When you paste this into GitHub, the mermaid  blocks will automatically transform into beautiful, stylized flowcharts directly on the page.

-It makes the README incredibly dense with information, highly professional, and visually stunning.
-Once you have this saved, grab that GitHub link and drop it into your Devpost submission!
-You are fully locked and loaded.

 ```